 I like the way Abby keeps me calm and collected when I feel things are spinning out of control.
 I like the way she cares for our families and her kind and gentleness.
 I love that she listens to what everyone has to contribute and how she can take control of a situation in a subtle way.
 I admire the way she can bargain-hunt, even if it means being at the shops a little longer.
 She has a vision for our relationship and our life together and I appreciate the fact that she loves travelling.
 Most of all, I love how she just accepts me the way I am.
 Her smile and I did something wrong face makes everything o.k.

 The wedding dress was definitely one of my biggest challenges.
 I knew I wanted something classic, romantic, sexy yet comfortable.
 I spent a lot of time doing research on Pinterest but I couldn’t find anything that caught my eye.
 Then a good friend of mine sent me some pictures of her planned wedding venue and I saw the dress and just fell in love with it.
 I contacted a well-known dress maker and we started the dress making process.
 I went for a few fittings but I wasn’t happy with the material because I’d loved the elegant flow and thickness of the material in the pictures.
 I felt very stressed and confused.
-Then I did some research and found out that the dress was a Kobus Dippenaar design and arranged an appointment to try different styles to find out what was the most flattering.
+Then I did some research and found out that the dress was an Anna Georgina design and arranged an appointment at the boutique to try different styles and find the most flattering one.

 I tried on about ten dresses and felt quite despondent but then I tried on the dress and fell in love.
 My posture improved, I carried myself better and felt beautiful.
 I called the dress designer after the fitting and she was so supportive and encouraged me to buy the dress, because she wouldn’t be able to find the exact material as it was imported.
 After speaking to the alterations consultant, we found a few ways to alter the dress to make it feel like my own.
 My dress was my favourite part of the whole day and it was so comfortable, I just wanted to dance the night away.